apache/incubator-xtable/website/docs/demo/docker.md

 ### Accessing Services
 #### Trino
 You can access the local Trino container by running `docker exec -it trino trino`

+#### Presto
+You can access the local Presto container by running `docker exec -it presto presto-cli --server localhost:8082`

 #### Jupyter Notebook
 To access the notebook, look for a log line during startup that contains `To access the server, open this file in a